BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 ## Conclusión

-This is a the firts step to use the Emulator Suite, as you can see is really straightfoward and it have a lot of benefits.
+This is a the first step to use the Emulator Suite, as you can see is really straightfoward and it have a lot of benefits.
 Now is time to start using it in your firebase projects and start messing around without worry.